fbef0102/L4D2-Plugins/AI_HardSI/readme.md

         * Plugin ConVar
             ```php
-            // Flag to enable bhop facsimile on AI chargers
+            // If 1, enable bhop facsimile on AI chargers
             ai_charger_bhop "1"

             // How close a charger will approach before charging